dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

     It's best not to change the primary configuration while you're still a beginner.
-Even more experienced DOSBox users are generally better off changing the primary configuration very sparingly as those settings will affect all games.
+Even more experienced DOSBox users are generally better off changing the primary configuration very sparingly, as those settings will affect all games.

     A few things that you might want to consider setting globally in the